-The Wilkes County Health Department is reporting twenty-nine deaths associated with COVID-19 in Wilkes County.
+The Wilkes County Health Department is reporting twenty-two deaths associated with COVID-19 in Wilkes County.

-The individual died on 9/10 from complications associated with the virus.
-The patient was in their 50’s with underlying health conditions.
+The individual died on 8/28 from complications associated with the virus.
+The patient was in their 40’s.
 To protect the families’ privacy, no further information about these patients will be released.

 “On behalf of the Wilkes County Local Health Department and Government, we extend our deepest sympathy to the family”, stated Rachel Willard, Health Director.
-“This unfortunate situation is a reminder that we should continue to be vigilant and not let our guard down, especially as we head into sick season.
-Please practice the 3 W’s (wait, wash, and wear) when outside your home.”
+“This unfortunate situation is a reminder that we should continue to follow social distancing to protect ourselves and those around us, especially those who are at an increased risk, and who are most vulnerable.”